Poverty rate*25% of the population live under the poverty line of $1.90 per day

 Helvetas helps people in Moldova affected by the Ukraine war

 The war is catastrophic for the people in Ukraine and is also heavily affecting neighboring countries.
 Helvetas is helping refugees within Ukraine and in its southern neighbor Moldova.
 In relation to its population, Moldova has taken in more refugees than any other country.
-The pressure on the local population and the authorities is accordingly great.
+More than 870,000 (as of 07/24/2023) people have already fled across the Moldova-Ukraine border since the outbreak of the war.

-Shortly after the outbreak of war, we worked with our partner organization Acted to organize bus transports from the Ukrainian-Moldovan border to the capital, Chisinau, and to reception centers.
+Together with our French partner organization Acted, Helvetas provided buses shortly after the outbreak of the war to transport refugees — especially women and children — from border posts onward to the capital, Chisinau, or to one of the reception centers.
 We distribute SIM cards and provide internet access so that arriving refugees can communicate with their relatives, organize their onward journey, and allow their children to take part in the virtual lessons offered by some Ukrainian schools.

-Helvetas is one of the few international organizations to have been present in Moldova for a long time.
-We intend to combine acute emergency aid with medium-term development work as soon as possible; one of the plans is to integrate refugees into the local labor market.
+Helvetas is one of the few international organizations that have been present in Moldova for a long time.
+We will switch from emergency response to medium-term measures as quickly as possible.
+Among other things, we plan to support the integration of refugees into the local labor market through vocational training courses.

 Our Projects in Moldova